dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

 ----------------------------------------------------------------------------
 ### Part 0: Getting started.

-The first barrier to genenerating machine code is to wrap your head around specifying it.
+The first barrier to generating machine code is to wrap your head around specifying it.
 As a quick hack, write code that genenerates a routine that returns a small constant.

+The easy way to do this:
+  1. Write a routine that returns the constant as C code.
+  2. Compile the file its in.
+  3. Look at the associated `.list` file or generate it yourself using `arm-none-eabi-objdump -d`.
+  4. Put the 32-bit constants for the executable code in an array.
+  5. Cast the array to a function point and call it.

+The prelab pi code has an example: `prelab-code-pi/0-ident-dcg.c`

 ----------------------------------------------------------------------------
 ### Part 1: write a `hello world`